 The Undergraduate Research Summer Institute (URSI) at Vassar provides the opportunity for students to engage in collaborative research with faculty in a ten-week, full-time science research experience.
 Students that are selected for URSI receive a $3800 stipend and access to on-campus housing for a minimal fee.
 More information on URSI can be found here.

-The Ford Scholars Program provides special opportunities for students (freshman, sophomores and juniors) in the humanities and social sciences to engage in collaborative scholarship with faculty.
+The Ford Scholars Program provides special opportunities for students (first year, sophomores and juniors) in the humanities and social sciences to engage in collaborative scholarship with faculty.
 Projects are approximately 8-weeks long and may be conducted on campus or away depending on the project requirements.
 The student stipend for an eight-week project is $3200 (stipends for projects fewer than eight weeks will be pro-rated).
 Students are responsible for their own room and board, but campus housing is available for a minimal fee.
 More information on the Ford Scholars Program can be found here.